The Smoothability of Normal Crossings Symplectic Varieties: Main construction

-For $|I|\!\ge\!2$, the last equality holds because $\fD\Psi_{I';I}^{(\ve)}$ is a product Hermitian isomorphism; for $|I|\!=\!1$, it holds by~\eref{PhiIsom_e4}.
-This crucial equality is used in the proof of Hausdorfness in Lemma~\ref{cZtopol_lmm} below.\\
+The first two subspaces above are illustrated in Figure~\ref{3conf_fig2}.
+For $|I|\!\ge\!2$, the last equality in~\eref{cZIOverlap_e} holds because $\fD\Psi_{I';I}^{(\ve)}$ is a product Hermitian isomorphism; for $|I|\!=\!1$, it holds by~\eref{DPsiext_e} and~\eref{PhiIsom_e4}.
+This crucial equality is used in the proof of Hausdorffness in Proposition~\ref{cZtopol_prp} below.\\